toyokazu-sekiguchi/axion_grav/README.md

 # axion_grav
-Computation of gravitational wave spectrum from axion topological defects
+Computation of gravitational wave spectrum from axion topological defects.
+See Wiki for details.